 Scuba Diving in Croatia

-Croatia is one of the most up and coming scuba diving destinations in Europe and it is easy to see why, there is a spectacular coastline and islands whilst the dive packages here are great value for money.
-If you would like to learn to scuba dive then Croatia ia a great country to get started, there are lots of dive schools offering PADI courses all year round.
-For more advanced divers there are lots of trips and sites available.
+Croatia is one of the most up and coming scuba diving destinations in Europe and it is easy to see why.
+There is a spectacular coastline and islands whilst the dive packages here are great value for money.

 Scuba Diving Courses & Packages in Croatia